Catalogo81/bottle-order/README.md

 5. **manage-orders.php** - Manages all Orders in the database (Actions: pending, successful, declined, delete) Orders ordered by latest order (date)
 6. **login/logout.php** - Admin Access Control and Authorization using SQL

+7. **SQL Injection**: Protection on all database captured queries passed in our code.

 ## For Sponsor or Project Enquiry
 1. Email - peacematjato@gmail.com